Haothai1/OpenSpotifyAPI/README.md

 7. Sign-in to spotify to get your user profile information and Top 5 songs.
 9. Relaunch the application by going to the terminal and pressing ctrl+c and typing npm run dev if there are any issues.

-## Run the APP locally with your own API key:
-1. Create an SpotifyWeb account, then paste your API key....

 ## Usage
 - The application will redirect you to the Spotify authorization page.